 The National Comedy Center, in Jamestown, was the lifelong dream of Lucille Ball, who is from the area.
 This is the first state-of-the-art museum that solely shares the story behind comedy in America.
 Collections, exhibits, interactive displays, and videos offer a behind-the-scenes look at the art of comedy.
 Try your hand at stand-up comedy in a swanky lounge setting, compete with your friends to see who can stifle a laugh longest, try comedy-writing, and play several games to see which type you prefer (comedic slapstick or edgy satire).
 Included with your ticket to the Comedy Center is admission to the Lucille Ball & Desi Arnaz Museum located a block away.

 #15 Drive by Elizabeth Cady Stanton’s House

 The driving force behind the first Women’s Rights Convention, Elizabeth Cady Stanton wrote the first draft of the “Declaration of Sentiments” that would be turned into the road map for the women’s movement.
 That landed her the role as one of the all-time leaders in US human rights history.
 Tour the home where she lived in Seneca Falls, now owned by the National Park Service.

 #16 Try a Unique Wine Varietal

 Arbor Hill Grapery & Winery offers a unique story about US history and facts to back up the claim that their Vergennes wine (1874) is the only varietal in the country using this ancient grape.
 The vineyard specializes in heritage grapes and hybrids.
-Try both the wines (Traminette was my fave) and a variety of grape-based food products including preserves, salsas, salad dressings, and packaged foods.
-If you are lucky, you can taste grape pie, a delightful pop-tart tasting dish made from their grapes.
+Try both the wines (Traminette was my fave) and a variety of grape-based food products, including preserves, salsas, salad dressings, and packaged foods.
+If you are lucky, you can taste the grape pie, a delightful pop-tart tasting dish made from their grapes.
 Yummy!

 #17 See One of the Most Instagram-Worthy Sites in Seneca Falls